strawstack/TheFourTempers/README.md

 # Todo

+- [ ] On initial launch, hold off on drawing anything until font is ready.
+Fade in all UI quickly, then fade in digits.
+    - Consider freazing inputs until app is ready
+- [ ] Have numbers flash (any flourecent color) if they are special, are about to move, and above a certian size.
+    - This will increase the value of making numbers large when they are suspicious
+- [ ] Make zoom animated and follow mouse cursor

+- [x] File location in bottom bar
+- [x] UI in top bar
+    - [x] Track global progress in top bar
+- [x] On start, numbers animate onto the screen randomly (opacity from 0 to 1)
+    - Not implemented: View is frozen until all numbers are showing
-- [ ] Correct action should occur when numbers are sent to a bin.
+- [x] Correct action should occur when numbers are sent to a bin.
     - If correct, total the new file state.
     - UI should reflect new file state.
-- [ ] On start, numbers animate onto the screen randomly (opacity from 0 to 1)
-    - View is frozen until all numbers are showing
-- [ ] Have numbers flash (any flourecent color) if they are special, are about to move, and above a certian size.
-    - This will increase the value of making numbers large when they are suspicious

 - [x] Some numbers have behaviours (see below for details)
     - All digits have a base animation that is used to set their offset based on their current size (and cellsize).
     - These animations set a value in `state.digitOffset` which is used by render to adjust the position of numbers.